 Benefits of Earning a Sociology Degree

 When researching what a sociology major is, the program’s benefits are worth considering.
-Students who complete a bachelor’s in sociology may find they have many advantages, including the following:
+Students who complete a bachelor’s in sociology may find that they have many advantages, including the following:

 To enact real social change, individuals need to have a foundational understanding of how societies work.
 An academic background in sociology equips students with this knowledge, making them better prepared to enact positive change in a rapidly evolving social environment.